02.09.22 | Wellness and Missions

 - Wash hands with soap and water for 20 seconds and use hand-sanitizer to clean hands after using the restroom or after touching a surface (to kill the virus).

-Reliable and willing to answer questions people might have.
+- Reliable and willing to answer questions.

-Develop a training session to:
+- Develop a training session to:

-Review this Tip Sheet
+- Review this Tip Sheet

-Create clear talking points that enforce the fact that we are in this together as we seek to create a safe space for all.
+- Create clear talking points that enforce the fact that we are in this together as we seek to create a safe space for all.
 Role playing and scenario planning should be a significant part of the training.
 For example:

-If someone refuses to wear a mask one might say: “If you are uncomfortable wearing a mask, please join us virtually.
+- If someone refuses to wear a mask one might say: “I understand that masks are uncomfortable but they are required for everyone’s safety.
+If you are uncomfortable wearing a mask, please join us virtually.
 Thanks for understanding.”

-If someone is getting closer than six feet: “One of the most difficult things for me is to remember not to get too close to people.
+- If someone is getting closer than six feet: “One of the most difficult things for me is to remember not to get too close to people.
 We put the tape on the ground and in the seats as a visual reminder.
 Thanks for helping us keep that protocol in place.”

-Talk with your team about other scenarios and create scripts.
+- Talk with your team about other scenarios and create scripts.
 Be sure to explore worst case scenarios.